QuickSpot/walter-arduino/examples/udp/README.md

 ## Purpose

-This example will make Walter construct two data packets and send it to our demo [server](http://walterdemo.quickspot.io/) every 30 seconds.
+This example will make Walter construct a data packet and send it to our demo [server](http://walterdemo.quickspot.io/) every 30 seconds.

 ## Required hardware